maxpojtinger/Budget-Excel/README.md

 This is Budget Excel, a cheap table editor with formular support.

-It supports basic mathematical operations (+, -, *, /, %, !), but you can also reference other table cells (e.g., A1 + B1) and a few named functions, such as pow(-2, 3) or gcd(3, 5) (for power calculation and calculating the greatest common divisor respectively)
+It supports basic mathematical operations (+, -, *, /, %, !), but you can also reference other table cells (e.g., A1 + B1) and do a few named functions, such as pow(-2, 3) or gcd(3, 5) (for power calculation and calculating the greatest common divisor respectively)

 For formular support, I've written a recusive descent parser.
 Here is the grammar: